 If you're involved with machine learning, you probably heard the news by now that Google open-sourced their machine learning library TensorFlow a few weeks ago.
 Excited to dive into TensorFlow, I went to their download and installation page and was disappointed to discover they didn't offer any support or instructions for Windows users.

 **Update on November 29, 2016: TensorFlow 0.12 has added support for Windows 7, 10 and Server 2016 today.
-I'll preserve the rest of the article below in case it's of any use, but you'll probably want to just use the latest version of TensorFlow on Windows going forward.
+I'll preserve the rest of the article below in case it's of any use, but you'll probably want to just use the latest version of TensorFlow and follow my new guide here that doesn't require Docker or Oracle VM VirtualBox.

 But they did have a Docker image!
 In case you haven't heard, Docker is a container that wraps up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, and system libraries.
 And Docker is available on Windows.